Have you ever wondered if a yeast infection is contributing to your difficulties in becoming pregnant?

 What is a Vaginal Yeast Infection?

 Candida albicans is a fungus, a form of yeast and is the most common form of Candidiasis also known as yeast infection.
 It is one of the main culprits for the cause of vaginal yeast infections, it is second to bacterial vaginosis.
 There are other species of Candida becoming increasingly prevalent as the cause of vaginal yeast infection, they are C. tropicalis and C. glabrata.
 Only testing could determine which species is causing the infection.
-Some doctors think this rise in other species of Candida causing vaginal yeast infection could be contributed to over the counter anti-fungal treatments.
+Some doctors think this rise in other species of Candida causing vaginal yeast infection could be attributed to over the counter anti-fungal treatments.
 C. tropicalis and C. glabrata are more resistant to these over the counter anti-fungal medications.
+Antibiotic over-use, long-term oral contraceptive use, hormone therapy, having a suppressed or weak immune system and uncontrolled blood sugar are all contributing to the increase in yeast infections and anti-biotic resistant bacteria, according to Mayo Clinic staff.

 How to Test for Candida at Home